 - Organizing bodies: organizing bodies have mostly been compiled by deduction from the catalogues.
 Persons and/or institutions involved in the organizing of exhibitions are not always mentioned in the catalogue.
 Therefore their naming can be incomplete or erroneous.

 - Although many catalogues have been entered into the database, the dataset is not yet complete.
 Among the biggest gaps it is worth mentioning most of the Salons de la Société des Artistes Indépendants and the Salons de la Société du Salon d’Automne (Paris).
-We are doing our best to incorporate step by step as many of the missing catalogues by the end of 2019.
+We are doing our best to incorporate step by step as many of the missing catalogues as possible by the beginning of 2020.

 - Exhibitions without catalogue entries: in order for those not to falsify your data and results, an option will be added to exclude these exhibitions from your search results.
 Please bear with us while we install this function.